acmater/prograph/README.md

 2. Add functionality to export protein landscape graph to cytoscape
 3. Need to make all data acquisition schemes utilize the same syntax which allows you to manually specify a data array
 4. Add support for the generation of tensorflow data loaders
+5. Add a switch in graph generation which allows it to change to the pairwise dataset method if some particular threshold is breached (i.e the dataset is tiny and the sequences are long).
+I should possibly do a proper comparison of the two approaches and see the tradeoff in speed for choosing one over another.